Classics alumni tell us why they chose to study The Classics, during interviews with department representative Brooke Holmes.

 Princeton University Career Services also provides information on what to do with a Classics major.
 The American Philological Association offers a comprehensive overview of the benefits of a major in Classics after graduation.

 You will find more information about our tracks and courses, and about the activities of our current students, faculty, and alumni on the pages of this website.
-If you would like to pursue a concentration or a certificate in Classics, we encourage you to be in contact with our Departmental Representative, Professor Brooke Holmes, to discuss your program of study.
+If you would like to pursue a concentration or a certificate in Classics, we encourage you to be in contact with our Departmental Representative, Professor Andrew Ford, to discuss your program of study.